h4m24/secretpolicy/readme.md

 ### to do
-- fix duplicate key names overwrite in secrets dict
+- check for duplicate key names in secrets dict.
 - add checking against https certificates.
 - add option to skip writing policies.
 - add option to force overwrite secrets.